Does My Health Impact My Dog’s Health?

-Have you ever thought about how much your health can affect the health of your dog?
-You may not care about being your fittest or your thinnest but we’re sure you care about your dog being and staying their healthiest.
-After all, a healthier life often means a longer and happier life!
+Have you thought about how your health affects the health of your dog?
+You may not care about being your fittest or thinnest but we’re sure you care about your dog being their healthiest.
+A healthier life often means a longer and happier life!
 Who doesn’t want their dog to be healthy and live forever!?
-But don’t worry, don’t be ashamed if you think you may be guilty of being an “unhealthy” dog owner.
+Don’t be ashamed if you think you’re guilty of being an “unhealthy” dog owner.
 There are many ways you can easily turn daily activities into positive ones for both you and your dog!

-Here’s a few ways your current health status may also be impacting your dog, along with ways you can change these habits into healthy ones.
+Here’s a few ways your current health may be impacting your dog with ways you can change these habits into healthy ones.

 - Your Activity Level is Your Dog’s Activity Level.